altery/mh-maxsmart-powerstation/README.md

 | Destination Port | 5000 |
 | Payload          | See payload   |

-Payload:
+Request payload:
 ```
 50SWP1234000000000{"cpuid":"AABBCCDDEEFF554433221100","sak":"0011AABBCCDD"}
 ```

 The server responds with two UDP datagrams to the source port 8888.

-The first datagram (prefix `50`) contains the current date and time and the 'latest' firmware version available:
+The first datagram (prefix `50`) contains the current date and time and the 'latest' firmware version available.

+Response payload:
 ```
 50SWP1234000000000{"register":0,"url":"www.maxsmart.ch","port":5000,"time":"2018-10-12,23:15:12","nver":"1.30"}
 ```

 The time field is used to configure the real time clock of the Powerstation.
 This is important for all time based operations (like rules).

-The second datagram (prefix `51`) contains a link to a firmware image:
+The second datagram (prefix `51`) contains a link to a firmware image.

+Response payload:
 ```
 51SWP1234000000000{"ver":"1.24","url":"http://www.maxsmart.ch/cloud/downloads/b87bd84a-a11f-42f6-8d2c-933a15d09a4e.bin","checksum":6676180}
 ```